IPR Patent: Everything You Need to Know

-Prior art is the difference maker when it comes to either one of these reviews.
+Prior art is what makes the difference when it comes to either one of these reviews.
 However, an IPR is limited to prior art based on printed publications and patents.
 A post-grant review filing is almost always successful based on any grounds on the validity of a patent.

 How to File for an Inter Partes Review

-For parties that want to challenge a patent's validity, the inter partes review is a viable option.
+For parties who want to challenge a patent's validity, the inter partes review is a viable option.
 However, there are many guidelines for filing for an IPR:

 - For pre-AIA patents, there is no waiting period to file for an IPR.

 - Anyone other than the patent holder can file for IPR, except any party that has brought a civil case against the patent's validity.